 “While we cannot predict how or when the appellate court will decide our appeal, we believe that mistakes made during the trial require reversal of the judgment,” Rambus spokeswoman Linda Ashmore said in an e-mailed statement.

 Jurors found by the same vote, after deliberating since Sept.
 22, that the two companies didn’t plot to interfere with Rambus’s business relationship with Intel Corp.
-(INTC) and drive the world’s largest chipmaker away from its collaboration on RDRAM, or Rambus-designed memory, that began in the 1990s.
+(INTC:US) and drive the world’s largest chipmaker away from its collaboration on RDRAM, or Rambus-designed memory, that began in the 1990s.

 There are no “meritorious grounds” for Rambus’s filing “but they certainly have the right to an appeal,” Hynix lawyer Ken Nissley said in an e-mail.